Redding Celebrates Launch of Shasta Bike Depot, New Electric Bike-share System

 Note: This post has been updated to include information about the Caltrans documents mentioned by Director Tavares.

-For over ten years, Redding’s bicycle advocacy group Shasta Living Streets, led by its director Anne Wallach Thomas, has been working towards building a bike hub near the bus and train hub in downtown.
+For over ten years, Shasta Living Streets, a community-based organization in Redding led by director Anne Wallach Thomas, has been working towards building a bike hub near the bus and train hub in downtown.
 The vision was to create a public gathering spot and bike resource center in downtown Redding, close to affordable housing, bus and train access, and to the popular bike paths along the Sacramento River.

-On May 12, that vision became a reality with the launching of the new Redding Bike Depot, which includes a station for the city’s new electric bike-share system, secure indoor bike parking, and office space for Shasta Living Streets, which in addition to continuing its bike advocacy and support will also manage the bike-share system.
+On May 12, that vision became a reality with the launching of the new Redding Bike Depot, which includes a station for the city's new electric bike-share system, secure indoor bike parking, and office space for Shasta Living Streets, which will support and manage the bike-share system.
 The Depot also shares an outdoor space with a restaurant/bistro, planned for a summertime opening.
-This new bike hub will give Shasta Living Streets a center from which to provide route advice and assistance to bike-share system users as well as other local riders and tourists who come to check out the city’s amenities.
+This new bike hub will give Shasta Living Streets a center from which to provide route advice and assistance to bike-share system users as well as other local riders and tourists who come to check out the city's amenities.

 Thomas laid the groundwork for years, talking up her vision of what could be with city and regional planners, local residents, and anyone and everyone who would listen.
 She helped build relationships among them and convinced the local McConnell Foundation to support her vision.
 She worked with the local Caltrans district office, which maintains an office nearby, to overcome barriers to making changes on the many state highways that crisscross Redding.
 All along she and her team were talking to local residents about what they wanted and needed in the area.